cpsubrian/vagrant-node-dev/README.md

 machine it will be wherever you ran `vagrant init` in step 4 above.

-I have set up an symlink (for convenience) at `~/shared` that points to the location of the shared folder on the guesst VM.
+I have set up an symlink (for convenience) at `~/shared` that points to the location of the shared folder on the guest VM.

 # Forwarded ports